adobe/helix-home/docs/architecture-v5.md

 The Pipeline Service pulls configuration from the Config Bus and the published Content from the Content Bus.

-The pipeline service runs as an AWS Lambda function and has four main components:
+The pipeline service runs as an AWS Lambda function and has these main components:
 - rendering full page
 - and `.plain.html` HTML pages
 - rendering filtered JSON from spreadsheets
 - handling `OPTIONS` requests